doublevcodes/sirius/docs/index.md

 Sirius aims to be next-generation and so currently only supports **Python 3.10**.
 Backwards compatibility to older Python versions may be introduced at a later date.

-You don't need to install any external packages to run a Sirius application... apart from Sirius 😅.
+You don't need to install any external packages to run a Sirius application... apart from Sirius :sweat_smile:

 ## Installation